saschwarz/steve-agilitynerd/content/deck-remodeling.rst

 Demolition
 ==========

-By removing the stairs I had to remove a number of posts and put in two posts to divide the space evenly.
+By removing the stairs I had to remove a number of posts and put in two posts along that edge of the deck to divide the space evenly.
 In turn that meant replacing a number of deck boards.
 Sounds easy right?
 Well the newer 5/4 decking was significantly thicker than the weathered decking in place.
 I looked at a bunch of places for thinner 5/4 decking with no luck.
-So I ended up using my router to cut 3/16" notches in the bottom of the new decking where they crossed the deck trusses.
-What a tedious job!
+So I ended up using my router to cut 3/16" notches in the bottom of the new decking where they crossed the deck joists.
+What a tedious job since the boards are on 45 degree angles to the joists!

 .. raw:: html